-Newly Released Report, with expanded focus, coverage and primary data!
+Newly released report, with expanded focus, coverage and primary data!

-The newly released Insight Pharma Report is about the digital PCR technologies that have surfaced in the market.
+This newly released Insight Pharma Report is about the digital PCR technologies that have surfaced in the market.
 Digital PCR is a new application in research and development allowing for higher sensitivity and specificity than real-time PCR.
 This allows researchers to closely examine rare genetic mutations (including single nucleotide polymorphisms), copy number variations, viruses, prenatal defects, and much more.
 National measurement institutions have also been looking into digital PCR as a reference standard as well as using its precision and accuracy to create reference standards for diagnostic labs.

 This report focuses on the main vendors supplying digital PCR systems, validation of the instruments, and digital PCR's impact in research.
 By detecting rare sequences that were previously undetected with real-time PCR, digital PCR has enabled scientists to accelerate their research.
 However, there are many areas of the new technology that have been overlooked and neglected, and this report covers those aspects as well.